dudisgit/PaPiRus-boardGames/README.md

 # Making a game

 Games made must be a python script in the "games" directory followed by its icon screen which should be EXACTLY the same name as the script (apart from the extention) with the extention .png in the "gameIcons" directory.
+The image has to be the size 200x42

 When you have put the two files in, inside your game you need to make a class called "Main".
 Inside your new class put an __init__ function inside and two paramiters will be required, the first is a pointer to the screen library thing mentioned on how to use obove, the second is a pointer to a function that when called, exits the game back to the main screen.